Mamutt7/Azure-Networking-with-VMs/README.md

 # Azure-Networking-with-VMs
-In this home lab I observe different networking activities/traffics using multiple ports such as IMCP, SSH, RDP, DNS through the use of Wireshark and Powershell on a Windows and Linux VM.
+In this home lab I observe different networking activities/traffics using multiple ports such as ICMP, SSH, RDP, DNS through the use of Wireshark and Powershell on a Windows and Linux VM.

 Part 1 (Create our Resources)
 1. Create a Resource Group